Do I Need a Website for My Business? 7 Reasons to Get Ahead Online

 4. It is not Costly, Easier to Update.

 It can be intimidating to think that small business website development is expensive.
 A brand new domain only costs around $10 to $12 to register, and website hosting amounts to an average of $20 to $50 a month.
 The upfront costs of a website will vary.
 It will not cost anything if you choose free website builders and do it yourself.
-You may also opt to hire a freelancer or an agency if you want a more polished website.
+You may also opt to hire professional web developers or freelancers if you want a more polished website.

 The traditional method of flyers and brochures can cost anywhere from $200 to $1,500 for design only.
 It does not include printing costs and applicable shipping fees.
 The huge limitation, however, is that you cannot update them once printed.